esnet/EScp/README.md

 Example:

-# Transfe file1 and file2 to server host using SSH
+# Transfer file1 and file2 to server host using SSH
 escp file1 file2 host:/remoteDirectory